Militant convicted and acquitted of Daniel Pearl murder to leave prison

 They were kept in custody, however, as the provincial and federal governments -- as well as Pearl's family -- launched another petition to keep them behind bars.

-On Thursday the court said they should be confined to prison staff accommodation.
+On Thursday, the court said they should be confined to prison staff accommodation during the process.

 "We are not satisfied with the continuous detention of this person," Justice Umar Ata Bandial told the court.